Eddie Dunbar: Grand Tour participation

-In addition to the 2024 Vuelta a España where he finished eleventh and scored two stage victories, Dunbar also competed in the 2023 Vuelta and the 2019, 2023 and 2024 editions of the Giro d'Italia.
+In addition to the 2026 Vuelta a España, where he won stage 19, and the 2024 Vuelta a España where he finished eleventh and scored two stage victories, Dunbar also competed in the 2023 Vuelta and the 2019, 2023 and 2024 editions of the Giro d'Italia.

 In his first Grand Tour appearance at the 2019 Giro, Dunbar finished the race in 22nd place and was the second-highest overall finisher on the Ineos Grenadiers team.
 He finished third on stage twelve from Cuneo to Pinerolo, his first stage podium in a Grand Tour race.
 Dunbar finished the race ahead of future Grand Tour winners Jai Hindley and Sepp Kuss.

 His second appearance at one of cycling's showpiece three-week races came at the Giro in 2023, taking five top-ten stage results on his way to seventh place overall.
 He finished fourth on stage 16 from Sabbio Chiese to Monte Bondone, his best stage result of the race.
 He returned to the Giro in 2024 but withdrew early in the race after crashing on stage two.
 He remounted and completed the stage but did not take the start for stage three.

 His first Vuelta appearance came in 2023.
 He was in 42nd place overall after stage four but crashed in the neutral zone before the official start of stage five and withdrew from the race.